Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 Although New York's physician-to-population ratio is currently above the national average, there are physician shortages in many communities and specialties.
 For example:

-- According to federal data as of September 30, 2014, there are approximately 3.3 million New Yorkers who are identified as residing in areas designated as "underserved" for primary care services in New York's 93 area primary care HPSAs.
+- Health Professional Shortage Areas (HPSAs) are designated by the federal Health Resources and Services Administration (HRSA) as having shortages of primary medical care, dental or mental health providers and may be geographic (a county or service area), demographic (low income population) or institutional (comprehensive health center, federally qualified health center or other public facility).
+According to HRSA data as of March 31, 2015, there are approximately 3.9 million New Yorkers who are identified as residing in areas designated as "underserved" for primary care services in New York's 93 area (i.e., non-institutional) primary care HPSAs.
 It would require over 607 primary care practitioners in these areas to remove the shortage status.

-- A majority of the primary care HPSAs (54%) are located in urban counties as defined by the New York State Legislative Commission on Rural Resources and 74 or 46% of primary care HPSAs are located in rural counties.
-The primary medical care HPSAs largely have facility designations (46%), followed by population groups (40%), and geographic regions (13%).
+- The majority of the area primary care HPSAs (50 or 54%) are located in urban counties as defined by the New York State Legislative Commission on Rural Resources and 43 (46%) of primary care HPSAs are located in rural counties.

-Other statistics demonstrate the need for physicians in other specialties across New York State.
-For example, since 2002 the average age of a physician practicing in the state has increased from 50 to 52 years of age.
+Other statistics demonstrate the need for physicians due to retirements and reductions in hours across New York State.
+For example, since 2002, the average age of a physician practicing in the state has increased from 50 to 52 years of age.
 In addition, New York physicians practicing in rural counties were 57% more likely to have plans to retire than physicians practicing in urban counties (2.5% compared to 1.6%).
 Physicians in rural counties were also more likely to have plans to reduce patient care hours compared to physicians in urban counties (10.0% compared to 8.8%).
 Retirements and reductions in hours could worsen the current maldistribution of physicians in underserved areas, especially in rural areas.

 The greatest gap between supply and demand growth statewide is projected in specialties that are forecasted to lose physicians over the period of forecast (2006-2030), including psychiatry, one of the primary care disciplines targeted by the Doctors Across New York program.
-The supply of psychiatrists is forecasted to decrease between 11.6% and 17.5%, depending on scenario assumption.
+The supply of psychiatrists is forecasted to decrease between 11.6% and 17.5%, depending on the specific assumptions behind the forecasts.
 Demand is projected to increase between 4.1% and 28%, resulting in a potential shortage of between 1,182 and 2,653 psychiatrists by 2030.
-Large gaps are also projected for specialties that are forecasted to experience a period a growth until 2020 and then decline by 2030, including general internal medicine, family medicine, and OB/GYN.
+Large gaps are also projected for some primary care physicians that are forecasted to experience a period a growth until 2020 and then decline by 2030.
+These include physicians practicing general internal medicine, family medicine, and OB/GYN.
 Statewide physician shortages are predicted for general internal medicine (2,286-3,546), family medicine (595-1,011), and OB/GYN (24-355).
 In pediatrics, a discipline that is projected to grow more quickly than demand, a surplus of physicians is projected.
 On a regional basis, New York City and the Hudson Valley region (Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties) are projected to experience potential gaps between physician supply and demand up to 14% by 2030.
 The resulting shortage of primary care physicians would range from 1,223 to 3,153 physicians in New York City and from 225 to 458 physicians in the Hudson Valley.

 |General Internal Medicine||14,242||14,438- 17,289||17,096 – 18,357||(2,286) – (3,546)|